 - drink bottles

-- food packages, such as breads bags, frozen meal containers, yogurt containers and some milk containers
+- food packages, such as bread bags, frozen meal containers, yogurt containers, and some milk containers

 - microbeads in cosmetics such as exfoliating facial scrubs and cleansers

 - furniture such as chairs and tables